 sleepiness, colours appear more intense, music sounds better.

-effects depending on their mood and circumstances.
-These
+anxiety and paranoia, depending on their mood and

-stay in the system for some weeks, the effect can be more
+the drug can stay in the system for some weeks, the effect can be

 There have also been suggestions that cannabis

 may interfere with a person's capacity to:

 This effect seems to last several